 VLGS encourages students to maintain a healthy body and mind by using the Fitness Center located at 180 North Street.
 The 4,100 square foot facility has a mix of Cybex, cardio, and weight training machines, including treadmills, elliptical machines, bikes, and free weights.
 Classes, such as spinning and yoga, are held in the Fitness Center Studio.
-For more information about the Fitness Center, or to inquire about teaching classes, please contact Nina Russo at nrusso@vermontlaw.edu.
+For more information about the Fitness Center, or to inquire about teaching classes, please contact Courtney Potter via email at cpotter@vermontlaw.edu.